-Note: The Infrastructure Funding Agreement will be developed and agreed to by August 31st of each Program Year and will be incorporated into this MOU as Appendix B.
+Note: The Infrastructure Funding Agreement will be developed and agreed to by September 30th of each Program Year and will be incorporated into this MOU as Appendix B. In case the IFA is not fully executed by September 30th, the current IFA will remain in effect until the new IFA is fully executed.